Luc45/ModernWordPressWebsite/README.md

 ## Contributing

-To contribute to Modern WordPress Website, you can open an issue with your suggestion and if approved, do a pull-request.
-Please follow PSR-2 code-styling standards and remind about the unopiniated and simple philosophy of Modern WordPress Theme.
+Contributions are welcome.
+Feel free to open an issue or a Pull-Request!
+MMW follows most of the WordPress Code style.

 ## To-dos